Sure Dividend

 Dividend Analysis

-Over the years, Boston Pizza Royalty Income Fund has averaged a 100% payout ratio, essentially distributing the entirety of its net income to unitholders, in line with its purpose.
-In 2022, the fund’s payout ratio was 99.4%, paying out C$1.182 in distributions per unit out of the C$1.189 in distributable cash per unit.
+Over the years, Boston Pizza Royalty Income Fund has averaged a 100% payout ratio, essentially distributing its net income to unitholders, which aligns with its purpose.
+In 2024, the fund’s payout ratio was 100%, paying out $1.04 in distributions per unit out of the $1.04 in distributable cash per unit.

-Investors should not expect distribution increases or distribution “cuts” but instead expect that each year’s total distributions per unit will vary based on the underlying sales of Boston Pizza franchisees.
+Investors should not expect distribution increases or “cuts,” but they should expect each year’s total distributions per unit to vary based on the underlying sales of Boston Pizza franchisees.

-Barring unforeseen events like the COVID-19 pandemic, investors can generally expect a stable distribution level year-over-year.
-This is because Boston Pizza restaurants tend to generate steady sales annually, and the fund does not incur any non-essential expenses that could impact net income and ultimately affect the level of payouts.
+Barring unforeseen events like the COVID-19 pandemic, investors can generally expect a stable distribution level year over year.
+Boston Pizza restaurants tend to generate steady sales annually, and the fund does not incur any non-essential expenses that could impact net income and ultimately affect the level of payouts.

 As you can see, annual gross sales per Boston Pizza location tend to be incredibly stable under normal circumstances.
-The notable decline in 2020 and 2021 was due to severe lockdowns, which is an extreme event.
-And yet, sales quickly normalized once lockdowns came to an end.
+The notable decline in 2020 and 2021 was due to severe lockdowns, which are extreme events.
+Yet, sales quickly normalized once lockdowns ended.

 Source: Investor Relations

-Additionally, management attempts to distribute available funds equally each quarter to ensure more consistent monthly payouts.
+Also, management attempts to distribute available funds equally each quarter to ensure consistent monthly payouts.

 Final Thoughts